 It is not usually possible to make effective analysis annotations and expansions inside a pdf document.
 This notebook attempts to provide a remedy.
 Its contents is in the form of:

-My additions are usually include within {{my addition}} or [[my addition]].
+My additions are usually included within {{my addition}} or [[my addition]].
 If in doubt about any part of the content of this notebook, please consult the original paper.

 T-maze Active Inference - Policy Inference (Part 1a)